simdjson/experimental_json_builder/README.md

 }
 ```

-We can make the following example work at compile time:
+We can make the following example work at compile time (see examples/demo.cpp):
 ```cpp
 struct kid {
   int age;